MeAlam1/MeAlam1/README.md

-# 👋 Hey, I'm Aram Schönhage
+# Hey, I'm Aram Schönhage

-Versatile Student Developer Specializing in Game Development
+Student Developer Specializing in Game Development

-As a dedicated and passionate student developer, I specialize in game development, bringing a diverse set of skills to the table.
-My expertise spans various programming languages and development tools, allowing me to create engaging and innovative gaming experiences.
-I am committed to continuous learning and staying updated with the latest industry trends and technologies.
+As a Developer focusing on Game Development i am bringing a diverse set of skills to the table.
+My expertise spans various programming languages and development tools, allowing me to create engaging and fun gaming experiences.
+I am committed to learning and staying updated with the latest industry trends and technologies.

 ## 💻 Skills